 A week after this interview, Krista found a pair of cowboy boots for $5 at a garage sale and took them to Michael, along with a donated acoustic guitar.
 “He was so excited,” she says, “jumping up and down and shouting ‘My band’s coming together!’”

-Coming together pretty much says it all when it comes to what Krista and other Community Guides do.
+Coming together pretty much says it all when it comes to what Krista and other Community Engagement providers do.
 They bring people together, reaching goals and building community.

-Community Guide is a service provided under DDA’s Basic Plus and Core waivers.
-Community Engagement is a service provided under DDA’s Individual & Family Services waiver.
+Community Engagement is a service provided under DDA’s Individual & Family Services, Basic Plus and Core waivers.
 If your family member is enrolled in one of these waiver programs, contact their DDA case manager to find out how a Community Guide or Community Engagement provider can help them reach their goals.

-View or download DDA’s Community Guide and Engagement Services flyer.
+View or download DDA’s Community Engagement Services flyer.

 Learn more about Krista Milhofer at Planning the Next Steps.